Preserving and sharing the history of the Coachella valley

 This two-year exhibit can be viewed in the

-Heritage Room during normal operating months (October - May) at the
+Heritage Room during normal operating months at from October 2017 to December 31, 2017

 Available land and water brought people to the Coachella Valley to grow fruits, vegetables and hay over 100 years ago before there were any automobiles or air conditioners.
 Paying homage to the pioneers, cultivators, railroad workers and blacksmiths this array of tools, structures and equipment are on display to give a sense of how this valley was being transformed to pave the way for the 21st century.

 The Gardens of the Museum offer a variety of plant species that thrive in the desert.
 From native plants to plants introduced to the desert by pioneer families, the gardens are open for the enjoyment of the visitors to stroll during their visit.
 Native plants are scientifically identified to educated our visiting 3rd Graders!

 Hosting the rotating artwork of local artist each month, Pioneer Hall was renovated in 2012 with the help of the Indio Sunrise Rotary Club and the Woman's Club of Indio, to showcase the talents of local artist.
 The hall also serves as a venue for intimate gatherings both public and private.

 The 1909 Indio Schoolhouse, Indio's third school, was built with the help of the Southern Pacific Railroad.
 It's craftsmanship resembles many of the early train depots.
 This gem was originally located on Oasis and Bliss Avenue then transferred to the old Roosevelt School grounds and finally relocated to the Museum campus in 1999.
 This is definitely a trip back in time!